cakekindel/panoramic-exercise-02/README.md

 Note that the [`Breed`](./src/Dog.Breed.purs) tree structure and UI are agnostic to the max depth in the breed hierarchy, and that if the Dog CEO API were to return higher levels of nesting than the 1 seen in the current API, this repo could be minimally changed to update.

+Investing in this core abstraction ended up being a very good choice, as it moves a lot of complexity out of the main module (which philosophically wants just to be a reactive ui and nothing more).